My family was in the middle of action (or darkness) during this year's earth hour, not by choice but by circumstance.

 By God's nurturing grace, I have picked up Seven Writing Habits (with apologies to Stephen Covey) in the workplace which help me write books today.
 The advertising world was my learning lab.
 There I imbibed habits that have stuck like leeches:

 1. Play deaf.
 As an ad writer, I was in a big room with seven other writers.
 Imagine the droves of loud people who came in and out of there!
-I plugged my ears, played deaf, and got my work done.
+I put on imaginary ear plugs, played deaf, and got my work done.
 Today, I can work in the noisiest of places.

 2. Finish everything yesterday.
 When you asked anyone who gave you job, "When is this due?" he'd say, "yesterday."
 Work had to be done on time or you'd be 1) penalized by publications or TV networks; 2) lose the account; 3) lose your job.
 Today, I thrive on deadlines.
 If my editors don't give me a deadline, I give myself one.